Now is the time to review your 2022 Holiday Visitation Schedule with your children.

 The Holiday Season should be a happy family time.
 Many times, emotional issues from the result of the break-up affects a family which causes the joy of the season to be overshadowed by unhappiness and despair!
 Children need to have structure in their Holiday Visitation Schedule to ensure that they will be able to see both parents and share the joy of the season with their entire family.
 The children are often the ones who suffer when the Holiday Visitation arrangement goes awry.

-Unfortunately, many parents may wait too long to confirm visitation plans for this upcoming holiday season with the current Covid19 Virus Pandemic issues.
+Unfortunately, many parents may wait too long to confirm visitation plans for this upcoming holiday season.
 If you cannot reach an agreement regarding visitation or believe you may be deprived of holiday visitation by the other parent, now is the time to contact an attorney.
-Time is short and Courts are already starting to overload with future visitation problems for the 2021 Holiday Season.
+Time is short and Courts are already starting to overload with future visitation problems for the 2022 Holiday Season.

 The best gift a child can experience for the Holiday Season is an early proactive arrangement of all holiday plans between both parents.
 Everyone needs to know dates and times for visitation with both Mom and Dad.
 This Holiday Season vow to keep your child out of the middle of any family conflict and start to develop new holiday traditions with your child and family.
 Many parents have new relationships/marriages and other children in the family group.
 The new holiday traditions should include everyone and be a bonding experience for years to come.

 What is Supervised Visitation?
 Supervised visitation takes place between the non-custodial parent and her/his child (ren) in the presence of a third party or family agency who oversees the visit to monitor and ensure the child’s physical and emotional safety.
 When supervision is ordered, possession and visitation are supervised by a neutral third party or family agency usually with the capacity to enforce effective measures that are normally ordered and enforced by the courts.